amerhakim/ministerly/installationreadme.txt

 IMPORTANT: Use 'mysql' as the hostname, NOT 'localhost' This is because Docker containers communicate using internal hostnames.

+The installer will automatically create:
+- Database: classera_ems
+- Database User: classera_user
+- Database Password: [Your chosen password from the form]

 Administrator Account
 ---------------------
 - Account Username: admin (pre-filled, disabled)